 May 29, 2020 — Due to an unfortunate error on our part, a significant number of our most active subscribers were accidentally deleted from the rolls of our “Best Places to Retire” enewsletter subscribers.
 While we were able to add many of you back, there are probably several thousand that were not included.
-We miss you, and want you back!
+We miss you!

 Please come back!